 France

-To the left of the plate is a blue band with the oval F in white below the twelve golden European stars.
+Left of the registration is a blue band with the oval F in white below the twelve golden European stars.

 France

-The registration consists of four numerals, followed by three letters and two numerals that indicate the department.
+The registration consists of two letters followed by a hyphen, above three numerals, a hyphen and two letters.

 France